-D. Violations Occurring During the Last Thirty Days of a Semester or During the Summer Sessions
+D. Violations Occurring During the Last Thirty Days of a Semester or During the Summer

-For violations that occur thirty (30) calendar days or less prior to the end of a semester or during a summer session, the Director of Student Conduct may allow the case to be heard when the next semester begins.
+For violations that occur thirty (30) calendar days or less prior to the end of a semester or during a summer session, the Director may allow the case to be heard the next semester.